Bachelor's - Electronics Engineering Technology

 School Offering Program:

 DeVry University's Bachelor's degree program in Electronics Engineering Technology is designed to teach students about signal processing, communication systems, mechatronics, programming environments and java, and microprocessor architecture.
-A renewable energy concentration is also available.
+A renewable energy specialization is also available.
 The general curriculum includes coursework in areas such as computer programming, electronic circuits and devices, technology integration, and digital circuits and microprocessors.
 The degree program concludes with a senior project in design and development.

 Online or Campus-Based